ClementTsang/bottom/CONTRIBUTING.md

 If you want to become a package maintainer, see [here](https://bottom.pages.dev/nightly/contribution/packaging-and-distribution/) for details on how to build bottom, how to generate/obtain completion files and manpages, and how to add installation instructions for the package to the README.

+## AI Policy

+Note that any contribution, whether it be opening an issue, PRs, or commenting, should follow the [AI policy](./AI_POLICY.md).
+Contributions that do not follow this may be closed/hidden.